Level: Advanced (Level 3)Awarding Body: AQA

 How is the course organised?

-At St Charles students follow the AQA A-Level/AS Level Physics specification.
+At St Charles, students follow the AQA A-Level Physics specification.

 - Measurements and experimental work, Particles and radiation, Waves, Mechanics and materials, Electricity,